cajones/grunt-requirejs-bundle/README.md

 Type: `String`
 Default value: `'.'`

-The AMD define will be called with this as the first parameter.
+The AMD call will be called with this as the first parameter.

+#### options.requireCall
+Type: `String`
+Default value: `'require'`
+Possible values: `'require'` or `'define'`

+The requirejs-bundle task will emit either an AMD require statement or an AMD define.
+The default is an AMD require.

 ```js
 define("module-name", ["package1", "package2", "package3" /*and so on*/])